 The SDG Compass can be used as guidance for companies on how they can align their strategies as well as measure and manage their contribution to the realization of the SDGs.
-The SDG Compass can be accessed at https://sdgcompass.org/ ts company i is contributing to improving people's qualit у от ште.
+The SDG Compass can be accessed at https://sdgcompass.org/

-Moreover, a recent publication with the title: Integrating the SDGs into Corporate Reporting: A Practical Guide, 20 helps companies of all sizes to prioritize SDG targets to act and report on, set related business objectives, and measure and report on progress.
+Moreover, a recent publication with the title: Integrating the SDGs into Corporate Reporting: A Practical Guide,20 helps companies of all sizes to prioritize SDG targets to act and report on, set related business objectives, and measure and report on progress.
 This is a co-production between GRI and UN Global Compact (UNGC).

-Companies may also use the following framework to determine which area of sustainable development
+Companies may also use the following framework to determine which area of sustainable development its company is contributing to improving people's quality of life.